manoskamarianos/react-ticktacktoe/README.md

 # A simple ticktacktoe:

 This project was made by following the tutorial in [react documendation](https://reactjs.org/tutorial/tutorial.html).
-Also, I have implimented the additional features that are suggested in the page.
+Also, I have implemented the additional features that are suggested on the page.

 ## Table of Content: